woohoolabs/yin/README.md

  */
 public function createBook(JsonApi $jsonApi)
 {
-    // Hydrating a new book domain model from the request
+    // Hydrating a new book domain object from the request
     $hydrator = new CreateBookHydator();
     $book = $hydrator->hydrate($jsonApi->getRequest(), []);